clinical-data-mining/variant-annotation/README.md

 - Calculate relative risk (RR): For a gene of interest, calculate the RR of survival between reclassified pathogenic and benign mutations using the results of the previous analyses in order to compare VEP performance in identifying prognostic reclassified pathogenic mutations.

 ### Pathway mutual exclusivity analysis (`pathway_mutual_exclusivity.Rmd`)
+- Run Fisher's tests for mutual exclusivity between reclassified oncogenic mutations vs. all other known oncogenic mutations: Given a list of genes within each pathway (we provided the gene lists for oncogenic signaling pathways defined in Sanchez-Vega et al. in `data/Pathways.Rdata`), the notebook uses a custom testMutualExclusivity function to run a series of Fisher's tests to test for mutual exclusivity between reclassified pathogenic mutations in each gene with other known oncogenic mutations in other genes within the same pathway

+- Run control tests: the same Fisher's tests are run to test for mutual exclusivity between reclassified benign mutations in each gene with other known oncogenic mutations in other genes within the same pathway

+- Performance metrics: Calculating odds ratios (OR_binding) of reclassified oncogenic mutations, compared to reclassified benign mutations, being mutually exclusive with other known oncogenic mutations in the same pathway.

 ## Repository components